 - Transamerica: $92.75 Per Month

-- Banner Life $95.59 Per Month
+- Banner: $95.59 Per Month

 - ING: $99.31 Per Month

-of coverage over the same 20 year term
+50-year-old smoker looking for $250,000 of coverage over the same 20-year term

 Top 3 Quotes:

-- Transamerica $221.16 Per Month
+- Transamerica: $221.16 Per Month

-- Banner Life $223.78 Per Month
+- Banner: $223.78 Per Month

-- American General $225.01
+- American General: $225.01 Per Month

-The preceding examples provide a great case for why it’s best to work with an independent broker and get as many quotes as possible.
+These examples provide a great case for why it’s best to work with an independent broker and get as many quotes as possible.

-Ok, so let’s say you’ve gone through the process, gotten a number of quotes and for whatever reason the rates provided are still too high for your budget.
+And while comparing is an easy first step, understanding the “fine print” is equally important.
+Ok, so let’s say you’ve gone through the process, gotten a number of quotes and for whatever reason, the rates provided are still too high for your budget.